davidc6/exploring_rust/rust-notes/concurrency/memory_ordering.md

 # Memory Ordering

+Memory ordering is sometimes also called memory consistency.
+Consistency is about (global) ordering of all memory operations from different processors (threads, processors) to different memory locations.
+It can be thought of as a contract between the application programmer and the system.
+When a shared memory location is modified by a processor, when does is it made visible to other processors that have it in their private caches.
+What values can loads return based on memory ordering, fences and other processes that take place during the execution on a program.

+Defines the order of reads and writes to memory locations.

 Compilers can performs various optimisations to make programs run faster.
 For instance, if consecutive instructions can be re-ordered and executed out of order without affecting the outcome, then they will be re-ordered.
 As long as these